Generic selectors

 Modern Day Influence

 The tale of Unelanuhi is similar to that of Amaterasu, another Sun Goddess.
 She remained hidden from the crowd, much like Amaterasu, and would not come out.
-The Great Flood is a significant myth that is present in many cultures all over the world, and it is reflected in the tale of Her weeping grief.
+The Great Flood is a significant myth that is present in many cultures all over the world, and it is reflected in the tale of her weeping grief.
 The Cherokkee still hold the sun goddess with extremely high regard.
 Unelanuhi is also one of the very few female solar deities like Malina around the world across multiple civilizations.

 Related Images